glin/reactable/README.md

     c(10, 25, 50, 100),
   showPagination = NULL,      # Show pagination?
-Defaults to TRUE if the table fits on one page minRows = 1,                # Minimum number of rows to show selectable = FALSE,         # Enable row selection? selectionType = "multiple", # Row selection type.
-Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the row selection details = NULL,             # Additional content to display when expanding a row.
+Defaults to TRUE if the table fits on one page minRows = 1,                # Minimum number of rows to show selection = NULL,           # Enable row selection?
+Either "multiple" or "single" selectionId = NULL,         # Shiny input ID for the selected rows details = NULL,             # Additional content to display when expanding a row.
 See row details below outlined = FALSE,           # Add an outline around the table? bordered = TRUE,            # Add horizontal borders between table rows?